karnavivek/Heuristics_VRPTW/README.md

 - Solving the Model using simple construction Heuristics
 - Solving the above model using Meta-Heuristics like Genetic algorithm
 - Comparing all the results together & generate observations in the form of report considering larger instances of the problem

 END

+Now, Let's get to Mixed Interger Linear Programming Modelling of the case:

 ### MILP Model